jo-sm/at-dependabot-merge/readme.md

 `token` is an access token for a user who has push permissions for the repository. **Do not use the `secrets.GITHUB_TOKEN` token here**; the `GITHUB_TOKEN` user won't have push permissions for your repo.
 You should either use a personal access token of your own, or use one from a bot account.

 `only-success` is an optional input that allows you to require all workflow runs to be successful.
 By default, skipped workflow runs are ignored and this option allows you to restrict this.

+`only-given-run` is an optional input that lets you tell the action to only care about the check suite associated with the provided `run-id`.
+By default all check suites are considered and all must be successful. **Note** that the normal rules apply and if the provided run ID was skipped, it will still be considered "ok" unless `only-success` is provided.

 ## Skipping action when the PR isn't by Dependabot